After six-month hunt, fugitive scamster couple lands in Mumbai Police net - www.lokmattimes.com

 After six-month hunt, fugitive scamster couple lands in Mumbai Police net

-Mumbai, Dec.
-30 After a hot pursuit of six months, Mumbai Police have finally arrested Ashesh Shailesh Mehta and his wife Shivangi Lad-Mehta, the absconding couple who allegedly committed a scam of over Rs 1000 crore, before ‘disappearing’ from Mumbai, official sources said here on Saturday.
+Mumbai, Dec 30 After a hot pursuit of six months, Mumbai Police have finally arrested Ashesh Shailesh Mehta and his wife Shivangi Lad-Mehta, the absconding couple who allegedly committed a scam of over Rs 1,000 crore, before 'disappearing' from Mumbai, sources said here on Saturday.

 The case, which started around June with the Madhya Pradesh Police but seemed to have lost steam, picked up momentum when ruling Shiv Sena spokesperson Krishna Hegde raised the issue with Chief Minister Eknath Shinde, who ordered a detailed police probe into the matter in July.

-On learning of the ‘big catch’, the police from Gujarat and Punjab – which earlier this month nabbed Ashesh’s father Shailesh Mehta (71) from an old-age home in Ahmedabad – have also sent teams seeking to probe the couple.
+On learning of the 'big catch', the police in Gujarat and Punjab -- which earlier this month nabbed Ashesh's father Shailesh Mehta (71) from an old-age home in Ahmedabad – have also sent teams seeking to probe the couple.

 "The Mehtas are facing complaints under the MPID and other laws.
 With their arrest, the EOW has now indicated that they will make attempts to release their frozen funds and seized properties which can be disposed of to clear the investors' dues gradually in due course as per the laws," Hegde told IANS.